-You must make sure that the zone of the VSwitch is supported by ECI.
+Make sure that the zone of the vSwitch is supported by ECI.

-VSwitches support multiple zones.
-You can specify multiple VSwitches in the following format:
+vSwitches support multiple zones.
+You can specify multiple vSwitches in the format of

 ECI_VSWITCH: "vsw-xxxxxxx1, vsw-xxxxxxx2, vsw-xxxxxxx3".

-ECI_SECURITY_GROUP The ID of the security group.
-On the Nodes page, click the ID of a node.
+ECI_SECURITY_GROUP The ID of the security group to which nodes in the cluster belong On the Nodes page, click the ID of a node.
 In the left-side navigation pane, click Security Groups.
 Click the Security Groups tab to obtain the ID of the security group.
-ECI_ACCESS_KEY The AccessKey ID of your Alibaba Cloud account.
-For more information, see How can I obtain an AccessKey pair?.
-ECI_SECRET_KEY The AccessKey secret of your Alibaba Cloud account.
-For more information, see How can I obtain an AccessKey pair?.
+ECI_ACCESS_KEY The AccessKey ID of your Alibaba Cloud account For more information, see Obtain an AccessKey pair.

-- After ack-virtual-node is installed, you can view information about the newly added
+- After ack-virtual-node is deployed, you can view information about the newly added

 - In the left-side navigation pane, click Clusters.